 • Cold stabilization to precipitate tartrate was first used.23

 • The first modern day vineyards in Kazakhstan were planted.24

 • The Federal Alcohol Administration Act was passed.
 This enabled the U.S. federal government to regulate alcoholic beverages.28

-• In State Board of Equalization v.
-Young’s Market Co., the U.S. Supreme Court interpreted the Twenty-First Amendment.
-That’s the amendment that repealed National Prohibition.
+• The State Board of Equalization v.
+Young’s Market Co. reached the U.S. Supreme Court.
+It interpreted the Twenty-First Amendment.
+That’s the one that repealed National Prohibition.
 The Court held that the Amendment gave states an absolute exception to the Commerce Clause in the control and regulation of alcoholic beverages.29

-• Pennsylvania imposed a ‘temporary tax’ on wine and distilled spirits known as the Jamestown Flood tax.
-It was passed to raise revenue to help the city of Jamestown rebuild following a devastating flood.
+• Pennsylvania imposed a “temporary tax” on wine and distilled spirits.
+It was known as the Jamestown Flood tax.
+The state passed it to raise revenue to help the city of Jamestown rebuild following a major flood.
 The city rebuilt quickly but the tax continues to this day.
-It costs Pennsylvania consumers of wine and distilled spirits over $160,000,000.00 each year.30
+It costs Pennsylvania consumers of wine and spirits over $160,000,000.00 each year.30

 The Greek Wine Institute was established.31